Mumbai is a fascinating city, no doubt. But about 54 km away lies Vasai, a closely knit township, steeped in culture and boasting a glorious history.

 As the town provides the only organised crossing of the Vashishti river after Chiplun – 50 km inland on the Eastern boundary of the Konkan, it has retained some of its importance in the region.
 The river itself is one of the biggest in the Konkan and hosts a population of muggers or riverine crocodiles further upstream.

 I realised I had become accustomed to the solitude of the journey when I felt strange navigating through the maze of people near Dabhol’s bus stand as I finally arrived at the jetty at 11:50 am.
 I quickly drank a nariyal, grabbed a vada pav and rode onto the ferry.

 Waters around Dabhol were clearer than anything I had seen further up north.
-I might not be correct, but my theory is that this had a lot to do with the sky and air quality.
-As I got further away from Mumbai, visibility and air quality was improving drastically.
+A lot of factors contribute to this, but the blue shades of the water are of course dependent with the sky and air quality.
+And as I got further away from Mumbai, visibility and air quality was improving rapidly.

 I disembarked at Veldur jetty, still early for lunch, and rode on towards Guhaghar.
 I crossed the massive and highly controversial Dabhol Power Plant, once partly owned by the infamous American power company – Enron.
 I later learnt that this was the site of India’s largest foreign investment at the time, and had witnessed many protests due to allegations of corruption and environmental hazards generated by the plant.
 It was as calm as it could get when I passed by.

 I had one big and long climb before Guhaghar and it was difficult.
 A heat wave had just set in and the region was seeing the hottest temperatures of the year – in January!
 With the thick smog that had followed me within a few 100 km of Mumbai no longer shielding me, I felt the brutal impact of the direct sun like never before in my life.
 My phone told me it was 38 degrees, but it was certainly more on the heated tarmac.